nmaguiar/openaf-docs/docs/reference/ow_template.md

   - $stringify       -- stringify the parameter
   - $stringifyInLine -- stringify in the same line the parameter
   - $toYAML          -- returns the YAML version of the parameter
+  - $toJSON          -- returns the JSON version of the parameter
   - $env             -- returns the current environment variable identified by the parameter
   - $escape          -- returns an escaped version of the parameter
+  - $acolor          -- returns an ansi color (first argument) escape sequence of the string parameter (second argument)
   - $f               -- uses the $f format function
   - $ft              -- uses the $ft format function
   - $path            -- uses the $path function to query objects
+  - $from            -- uses the $from & fromNLinq to query objects
   - $toSLON          -- returns the ow.format.toSLON version of an object
   - $get             -- returns the corresponding value for a key on $get
   - $getObj          -- equivalent to $get with the extra parameter for $$.get path